-To learn more about named giving opportunities, please contact Phil McGovern, Chief Finance & Development Officer, at email@example.com.
+To learn more about named giving opportunities, please contact Phil McGovern, CFO, at email@example.com.

 A loyal friend of The Heights School from the beginning, Mr. Robert A. Best was instrumental in founding the first educational programs of the original “Heights Study Center” in Northwest D.C.
 A gift of $200,000 from the estate of Mr. Best makes possible the Robert A. Best Memorial Scholarship Fund which provides deserving boys with little financial means an opportunity to attend the School

 Julie and Bill Blatty, parents of Peter ’05 and Paul ’07, have honored their son Peter’s memory by endowing three full scholarships to the upper school.
 Their endowment, which they continue to expand, is enabling young men with the necessary qualifications to take advantage of a Heights education.

 A full four-year upper school scholarship, endowed by alumni parents who wish to remain anonymous, continues to enable the School to attract qualified African American young men who otherwise would not be able to take advantage of a Heights education.

 The Headmaster’s Fund for Faculty was established in recognition of the key role that the teachers play in the lives of the students at The Heights.
 Specifically, the Fund gives headmaster Alvaro de Vicente, and future headmasters, the ability to help maintain and professionally develop an outstanding faculty of educators.
 Like the Crescite Fund, The Headmaster’s Fund for Faculty provides crucial support for the School’s mission.